FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/pricingcategory.md

 # Pricing Category

-Pricing Category describes the kind of pricing model used for a charge at the time it was used or purchased.
-Pricing Category is commonly used for scenarios like differentiating between charges at on-demand vs. reduced prices when investigating optimization opportunities, like for commitment-based discount coverage.
+Pricing Category describes the pricing model used for a charge at the time of use or purchase.
+It can be useful for distinguishing between charges at the [List Unit Price](#ListUnitPrice) or a reduced price and exposing optimization opportunities, like increasing commitment-based discount coverage.

 PricingCategory MUST follow the requirements listed below: